ShoshBeer/talking-circles/public/to-do.md

  - Target word definition popup should close when new word is rolled and when clicking elsewhere
  - German words still include words with only definitions like "strong accusative", "singular participle"
  - Footer with license loads before rest of page
+ - Hit and Miss stay highlighted on mobile
+ - Refreshing github page from other routes (i.e. not instructions) gives 404 error

 ---